fireatzhwiki/emlvirus.github.io/personalbase/homepage.md

 #### What's in this base?

-Here is knowledge I learnt in all fields, aka a memorandum.
+Here is knowledge I've learned in all fields, aka a memorandum.

 ## Table of Contents